BIT-MJY/Cam4DOcc/README.md

 bash run_eval.sh $PATH_TO_CFG $PATH_TO_CKPT $GPU_NUM
 # e.g. bash run_eval.sh ./projects/configs/baselines/OCFNet_in_Cam4DOcc_V1.1.py ./work_dirs/OCFNet_in_Cam4DOcc_V1.1/epoch_20.pth  8
 ```

+## TODO
+The tutorial is being refined ...

 We will release our pretrained models as soon as possible.
 OCFNetV1.3 and OCFNetV2 are on their way ...